AqwamCreates/DataPredict/docs/API/Models/SupportVectorRegression.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.

 * cValue: How strict should the model can classify the data correctly.
 Higher the cValue, the closer the data points to the decision boundary.

+* epsilon: How far the datapoint should be so that it does not contribute to the error calculation.
+Higher the value the further the datapoint can be so that it does not contribute to the error calculations.

 * kernelFunction: The kernel function to be used to train the model.
 Available options are: